 Winter Weather Policy

-Now that winter is approaching, parishioners may like to be aware of the Parish Council's policy for maintaining access to Councoil facilities in the vent of severe winter weather.
+Parishioners may like to be aware of the Parish Council's policy for maintaining access to Councoil facilities in the event of severe winter weather.
 Click here to view the Council's Winter Weather Policy, which was adopted in 2011.

 New Cricket Practice Area